 Instead of boosting Facebook posts, consider creating promoted posts utilizing Facebook’s ad manager.
 You can expand your content's reach while capitalizing on better targeting, more features, and higher contention for space in Facebook’s ad auction.
-Taking the extra step to promote posts through the ad manager goes a long way in terms of results, so I highly recommend it!
+Taking the extra step to promote posts through the ad manager goes a long way in terms of results.

 How to Promote a Post on Facebook Using Ad Manager

 Setting up a promoted post campaign in Facebook's ad manager is simple.
 Follow these six quick and easy steps:

 Select either "brand awareness" or "engagement" as an objective.
 (Both work well, but in different ways!)

 Choose your targeting parameters to ensure your content reaches your target audience.

 Click the drop-down menu to designate a preexisting post.

 Repeat this process until you've promoted all applicable posts.